NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

 # Numeric Types

-All native numeric types (e.g. char, short, int, double, float on iOS and byte, short, int, long, double, float on Android) are implicitly converted to JavaScript number and vice versa.
+All native numeric types (e.g., char, short, int, double, float on iOS and byte, short, int, long, double, float on Android) are implicitly converted to JavaScript number and vice versa.
 For example, when you run the following code on Android:

 ```javascript
 // iOS
 console.log('pow(2.5, 3) = ', pow(2.5, 3));
 ```

 the iOS Runtime converts the JavaScript number literals to native doubles and passes them to the native `pow(double x, double y)` function.
-The returned native integer is automatically converted to JavaScript number and passed to `console.log()`.
+The returned native integer is automatically converted to a JavaScript number and passed to `console.log()`.
 The same is valid for Android:

 ```javascript
 // Android
 console.log('min(3, 4) = ', java.lang.Math.min(3, 4));
 ```

 The native `java.lang.Math.min()` method expects two integers.
-The Android Runtime knows the signature of `java.lang.Math.min()` function and translates the literals `3` and `4` to their representation in Java integer data type.
-The returned integer is also automatically translated to JavaScript number and passed to `console.log()`.
+The Android Runtime knows the signature of `java.lang.Math.min()` function and translates the literals `3` and `4` to their representation in a Java integer data type.
+The returned integer is also automatically translated to a JavaScript number and passed to `console.log()`.

 # Classes and Objects